bitsofcotton/decompose/README.md

-# decompoe_orth
+# decompose
 Decompose serial input to mother wavelet.
-Before draft.

 # Inner structure
 Suppose input vector x in R^n, there exists mother wavelet y in R^n and some intensity z in R^n s.t.